thbuerg/MetabolomicsCommonDiseases/README.md

 **NOTE**: Data must be provided in [this format](https://github.com/thbuerg/MetabolomicsCommonDiseases/blob/main/analysis/examples/sample.csv).

-**DISCLAIMER**: This model is not intended for clinical use.
+**DISCLAIMER**: This model is intended for research use only.
 We provide the NMR normalization pipeline as fitted on UK Biobank.
 Cohort-specific rescaling might be advisable.

 ## How to train the MetabolomicStateModel
 1. First, install dependencies